navitsoko/MessageSlot/README.md

 # MessageSlot
-Message Slot Kernel Module on Linux.
+Message Slot in Kernel Module on Linux.

 Implementation of a kernel module that provides a new IPC mechanism, called a message slot.
 A message slot is a character device file through which processes communicate.